ansys/pymechanical/doc/source/getting_started/index.rst

 Verify your installation
 ------------------------
-The way that you verify your installation depends on whether you want to run Mechanical in an embedded instance or a remote session.
+The way that you verify your installation depends on whether you want to run Mechanical using a remote session or an embedded instance.

 Verify a remote session
 ^^^^^^^^^^^^^^^^^^^^^^^